 Health information must not be disclosed without that person’s consent, unless specific exceptions apply (see generally, “Confidentiality” in Health and the law).
 The MHA 2014 has specific exceptions that authorise disclosure of health information about a consumer without consent in limited circumstances (s 346):

-•when giving of information to the secretary of the department, the minister, the MHT, MHCC, the Chief Psychiatrist, VCAT, a court in relation to a proceeding under the CMIUTA, the secretary to the department of human services and the Forensic Leave Panel in certain circumstances.
+• when giving of information to the secretary to the DHHS, the minister, the MHT, MHCC, the Chief Psychiatrist, VCAT, a court in relation to a proceeding under the CMIUT Act, and the Forensic Leave Panel in certain circumstances.

 Section 347 deals specifically with disclosure of information on the electronic health information system, which is shared between MHSP to enable continuity of mental health services.
 Information disclosure must also be done consistently with the mental health principles at section 11.
 Penalties apply for the breach of confidentiality.